 This is likely because you didn't chill the cookie dough enough.
 Make sure you don't skip that step.
 It's also possible you have made an error measuring the ingredients, or made a substitution which has changed the result.

-THICK BROWN BUTTER CHOCOLATE CHIP COOKIES RECIPE
+BEST BROWN BUTTER CHOCOLATE CHIP COOKIES RECIPE

-- Total Time: 2.5 hours (with cooling)
+- Total Time: 2.5+ hours with chilling

-- Yield: 8 large cookies
+- Yield: 10 cookies

 Description